Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 Ignoring format, thickness, and finish

-A slab should not be judged only by category name if the project depends heavily on layout continuity and surface presentation.
+A slab should not be judged only by category name if the project depends heavily on layout continuity, surface performance, or edge detailing.

-Treating all supplier language as if it meant the same thing
+Treating all supplier language as if it means the same thing

-Different suppliers use different category terms strategically.
-Buyers should check what the slab actually offers, not just how it is described in a brochure.
+Different suppliers use category terms strategically.
+Buyers should check what the slab actually offers, not only how it is described in a brochure.

 Final Thoughts

-For many buyers, the smartest move is not to ask which name is more correct in theory, but which slab gives the right result in the space they are building.
+For many buyers, the smartest move is not to ask which name is more correct in theory.
+It is to ask which slab gives the right result in the space they are building.

-To continue exploring, you can browse our All Sintered Stone Slabs collection or read our related guides on sintered stone vs porcelain slab, sintered stone vs quartz, and whether sintered stone is a good choice.
+To continue exploring, visit our sintered stone material comparison guide, browse Funtek sintered stone slabs, or read our related guides on sintered stone vs porcelain slab, sintered stone vs quartz, and whether sintered stone is a good choice.

 Updated on